Scholarships and Grants

 Adult Career and Continuing Education Services - Vocation Rehabilitation (ACCES-VR)

-This program is designed assists individuals with disabilities to achieve and maintain employment and to support independent living through training, education, rehabilitation, and career development.
+This program assists individuals with disabilities to achieve and maintain employment and to support independent living through training, education, rehabilitation, and career development.
 Any resident of New York State who has a substantial emotional, mental, or physical disability who can become employable may apply for assistance.
 More information is available through the New York State Education Department website.

 New York State Scholarships